How much does postage cost?

 How do I care for for Offkut studio garments?

 Care instructions are detailed in each item description on the website and are included in your order packages.
-It is recommended that you hand wash them with cool, reshape (stretch) whilst wet and do not tumble dry.
+It is recommended that you hand wash them with cool water, reshape (stretch) whilst wet and do not tumble dry.

 "I haven't got a confirmation email"